 Under Japanese law, the statute of limitations is treated as a part of the substantive law, in principle.
-The court may not uphold damage claims after the expiration of the 20-year period explained above, regardless of whether or not the defendant brings the defence of statute of limitation.
-On the other hand, even after the expiration of the three-year period for tort claims and the 10-year period for other civil claims, including the five-year period for commercial claims, the court may uphold the claims if the defendant does not bring the defence of statute of limitation.
+However, even after the expiration of the limitation periods above, the court may uphold the claims if the defendant does not bring the defence of statute of limitation.